Elastic and Kibana Install (Windows)

 .\bin\elasticsearch.bat

-Do not close the PowerShell when this script has finished.
+Do not close PowerShell when this script has finished.

-To login enter 'elastic' in the username and the password from the previous PowerShell.
+Login with the username 'elastic' and the password you got from PowerShell.

 Install Kibana